tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin12.png"  /></kdb>

-20) On the Field Properties panel to the right add the following
+20) On the Field Properties panel to the right, add the following:
 - FieldName = orderReservationID
 - Description = Order Reservation ID
 - Type = String

-    Scroll down and hit Apply
+    Scroll down and click Apply.

     ![Demo](./images/schemaapply.png)

-21. We will be adding one more field to the 'orderDetails' object Click "+Add Field" next to this object
+21. We will be adding one more field to the 'orderDetails' object.
+Click "+Add Field" next to this object.

     <!---
     ![Demo](./images/schemamixin12.png)